sighingnow/jekyll-gitbook/_pages/Agent.md

     - End-customer be redirected to a common EP already created
   - **End** the call (this can be done from customer or agent perspective) and select any **Wrap-up code**

-> For this part, you will need a third calling device for interacting as aSupervisor {: .block-warning }
+> For this part, you will need a third calling device for interacting as a Supervisor {: .block-warning }
 <br>
 - Now, using a different browser, login in the **Agent Desktop** with _your Supervisor_ user and move to **`Available`** status